Solar power in the Netherlands: Timeline

 2015 The Netherlands saw its capacity grow by around 357 MW during 2015, the fourth highest in Europe in that year, its installed capacity per inhabitant remained low at 83.1 Watts per inhabitant compared to the European average of 186.1 Wp/inhab, in particular compared to its neighbour Belgium at 286.7 Wp/inhab.

 2016 The largest solar installation in the Netherlands, the 6 MW array at the Wadden-Island Ameland was officially opened in June 2016.
 Installed capacity per capita rose to 120.1 W, thirteenth position in the EU and nearer to the EU average of 197.8 W than in preceding years.

 2019 The largest solar installation in the Netherlands, the 103 MWp array in Groningen, becomes operational.

 2020 The Netherlands passed the 10.000 MWp of installed PV capacity, becoming the 10th country to pass the 10 GW barrier.

 2022 A new solar carport measuring 1 kilometer by 500 meters opened in Flevoland.
 The 90.000 solar panels with 35 MWp will power 10.000 households.

+2024 The Netherlands has 0% purchase VAT and net-metering for private solar panels.
+This is set to end on 1 January 2027.